Portuguese Food: 26 Traditional Dishes to try in Portugal or at home

 Olive oil isn’t really a Portuguese food in itself.
 However, it is so carefully manufactured and important in Portuguese foods that we are giving it a section in its own right.
 It is also a vital ingredient in many Portuguese dishes, so where better to start than with one of the foundation blocks of Portuguese cuisine?

 Portugal is one of the largest olive oil producers in the world.
 Its olive oils are famed for their pungent, often almondy flavor and are typically a deep greenish-yellow in color.
-The most commonly used olive are Galician olives, which are highly valued for their ancient olive trees.
+The most commonly used olives are Galician olives, which are highly valued for their ancient olive trees.
 The olive groves in Portugal aren’t just fantastic for creating delicious products.
 They are also a symbol of natural history and generations of farming culture.

 While olive oil manufacturing mainly occurs around the center of Portugal, some farms also stretch into Southern Portugal.
 If you want to experience Portuguese oil production, we recommend visiting an area like Sintra, just outside the major city of Lisbon.